michaeldexter/occambsd/README.md

 Total build and installation time for bhyve, Xen, and Jail: 3 minutes

-This is not a desired endorsement of GitHub
+This is not an endorsement of GitHub